 Understandably, the messaging from the metering companies has been changing as the circumstances around the pandemic – and the corresponding health advice – change.
 It started coming through back in March.

-On the 18th of March, Ausnet expressed concerns for their staff’s safety during to the pandemic, noting there could be an impact on service levels:
+On the 18th of March, AusNet Services expressed concerns for their staff’s safety during to the pandemic, noting there could be an impact on service levels:

 “As the situation remains fluid, we will continue to provide updates on any impacts to our service levels in the future”.

 On the 19th of March, Essential Energy informed us they would be “suspending basic routine meter readings” and stopping “special reading service orders (Including Check read, Move in, or Move out reads)”.

 On the 23rd of March, Jemena said “that due to increased health and safety measures required during the COVID-19 pandemic our ability to perform some network activities will be impacted”.

 They added that “the nature of work that will be postponed will be where we need to enter a customer’s property”.

 Subsequently, in late April, an industry body in NSW informed us “some networks and meter data providers are no longer undertaking site visits, therefore an increase in estimated reads and, as a result, billing disputes” could be expected.

 Meanwhile, Multinet/AGN has advised their meter readers may not enter homes and that all works related to entry have ceased.